bloominghowl/30-Days-of-CSS-Designs/README.md

 ## Getting Started

 To get started, simply fork this repository and start working on the challenges.
 You can create a new folder for each day's challenge and push your code to your forked repository.

-## Contributing

-Contributions are welcome!
-If you have any ideas for additional challenges or improvements, please open an issue or submit a pull request.

 ## License